Social Work and Human Servicesufv.ca/swhs

-If the program is full, qualified students will be placed on a temporary waitlist.
-If you meet the entrance requirements and a space becomes available before September 1, you will be contacted.
+If the program is full, qualified applicants will be placed on a temporary waitlist.
+If students meet the entrance requirements and a space becomes available before September 1, they will be contacted.
 After September 1, the waitlist is void.

 In cases where interim transcripts are submitted, an admissions decision may be made conditional upon completion of academic requirements.
 Proof of completion of entrance requirements is due by the end of the first week in August.